Melissa MistSinger has been an avid player of Wizard101 since the 2008 beta. She has 6 max level wizards and too many pets.

 In addition to her cheat, Skurkis happens to know Tower Shield and Virulent Plague to decrease your damage, as well as Mass Infection to decrease your healing.
 Hitters should bring Cleanse Charm, and anyone can bring Pierce, Shatter, or Steal Ward to remove her shields.

 To beat Skurkis, you should focus on killing her, since her minion will continue to respawn.
 All blades and traps are okay to use, so stack up and go for a one hit KO.

-Morganthe's dark servant takes off his hood at the end of Xibalba, revealing himself to be . . . well, that would be spoiling it, wouldn't it?
-You must fight this mysterious figure here, on top of a freezing comet hurtling towards the world of Azteca, hellbent on its destruction.
+Morganthe's dark servant takes off his hood at the end of Xibalba, revealing himself to be . . .
+Malistaire, brought back from the dead to help Morganthe and get revenge?!
+You must fight your old nemesis here, on top of a freezing comet hurtling towards the world of Azteca, hellbent on its destruction.

-The dark servant doesn't really cheat, but he is immune to every school.
+Undying Malistaire doesn't really cheat, but he is immune to every school.
 The trick to this fight is to kill his minions: Xipe Flayed One (storm), Youala Nightdrinker (ice), and a Grim Calaca (ice), who appears to be lost.
 The two named minions are more like bosses, with Xipe clocking in at 17200 health and Youala at 18800 health.
-Blade up, feint the minions, and hit with a powerful spell that hits all enemies such as Sirens or Orthrus.
+Blade up, Feint the minions, and hit with a powerful spell that hits all enemies such as Sirens or Orthrus.